btomashvili/rcn-network/docs/notes.md

 #### COSIGNER METHODS

+* createLiability(index, coverage, requiredArrears)

-* Creates a liability to pay a loan if the borrower defaults.
+  Creates a liability to pay a loan if the borrower defaults.

+        @param index Index of the loan
+        @param coverage Portion of the pending payment covered, between 0 and 100.
+        @param requiredArrears Time passed after the loan dueTime required to be considered a default.

+* destroyLiability(index)

-* Destroys a previously created liability, also destroys the associated loan on the engine
+   Destroys a previously created liability, also destroys the associated loan on the engine

 * Withdraw tokens from the smart contract.
 * Transfering the ownership of the smart contract
 * Withdraw funds from a loan